Lightspace-Official/Lightfinder/README.md

 A simple, offline and extremely lightweight information finder.
 Right now Lightfinder is in one of its earliest releases, you could download Lightfinder right now and it will work just fine.

+## Notes
+v2.0 is coming!
+This release will come with a new number of features:
+ * Auto update detection
+ * More words than ever
+ * **Search feature**, if word is not found

 ## How to Use
 1. Download the installer from the [Lightfinder website](https://bit.ly/lightfinder).
 2. Run the installer to install to DESKTOP.